felixroeser/binarysolo/README.md

 * Vagrant 1.3+
 * Ansible 1.3
 * Ruby
-* A dedicated domain: kinda pointless without - at least you have to setup A records with your current dns provider
+* A dedicated domain: kinda pointless without - at least you should have an A records with your current dns provider

 #### OSX